jbuckman/boilerplate-dynet-rnn-lm/README.md

 ## Example Use Case

 Let's say we wanted to test out [how reuse of word embeddings affects the performance of a language model] (https://openreview.net/pdf?id=r1aPbsFle).
-We'll be using the PTB corpus, so I don't need to worry about setting up a new corpus reader.
+We'll be using the PTB corpus, so we don't need to worry about setting up a new corpus reader - just use the default.

+### Train & Evaluate Baseline

 First, let's train a baseline model for 10 epochs:

 `python train.py --dynet-mem 3000 --word_level --size=small --minibatch_size=24 --save=small_baseline.model --output=small_baseline.log`